- January 8, 2021

 Enough of learning new things, and now it’s time to test the knowledge of the employees.
 Since it’s a fast-paced event, it’s going to challenge all the teams to give their best and win whatever it takes.

-You may prepare questions on various topics related to the industry, technology, culture, geography, current events, and much more based on your preferences.
+You may prepare questions on various topics related to the industry, market, technology, culture, geography, current events, and much more based on your preferences.
 Here you can also arrange a few helplines, for example-

 Allowing a team to get support from the other team for a maximum of two occasions, and if the answer is correct, the point will be split between the two teams.
 It sounds interesting, doesn’t it?
 Therefore, make this game of wit even more fun for your remote employees.